malharinamdar/mcq-generator/README.md

 # mcq-generator
-using the popular T5 encoder-decoder transformer based model, along with BERT for the text analysis.
+using the T5 encoder-decoder transformer based model for question generation, along with BERT for the text analysis.